Sara Hlupekile Longwe: Early struggles

 When Longwe was a young secondary school teacher, the government refused to grant her maternity leave.

 This violated the government's obligation under an International Labour Organization convention.

 Longwe formed a lobbying group that succeeded in forcing the government to introduce maternity leave for teachers in 1974.

 In another run-in during her career as a teacher, she insisted on wearing trousers to school.
 The issue was escalated all the way to the Permanent Secretary of the Ministry of Education.

 In 1984, Longwe was a founding member of the Zambia Association for Research and Development.

 This group played a role in ensuring that the Zambian government ratified the Convention on the Elimination of All Forms of Discrimination Against Women.

 Women's Empowerment Framework

 Longwe developed the Women's Empowerment Framework, or Longwe Framework, published in 1990.

 This Gender analysis framework helps planners understand the practical meaning of women's empowerment and equality, and then to evaluate whether a development initiative supports this empowerment.

 The basic premise is that women's development can be viewed in terms of five levels of equality: welfare, access, "conscientization", participation and control.
 Empowerment is essential at each of these levels.
 Welfare addresses basic needs, and access addresses ability to use resources such as credit, land and education.
 "Conscientization" is a key element of the framework: recognition that discrimination creates gender-related problems and women may themselves contribute to this discrimination.
-With participation, women are equal to men in making decisions, and with control the balance of powers between the genders is equal.
+With participation, women are equal to men in making decisions, and with control the balance of power between the genders is equal.